yuweisunn/segmented-FL/README.md

 Make sure you change *YOUR_USER_NAME* to your user name.

 ## Running the systems
 First, please download the [Segmented Intrusion Detection Dataset (SIDD)](https://www.kaggle.com/datasets/yuweisunut/sidd-segmented-intrusion-detection-dataset).
-Make sure to place the files under the project folder as follows:
+To install the dataset, place the files at the following location in the root dir:

 <p>
 -Segmented-FL<br>